nico/hack/notes/auto_rebase_across_reformat_with_git_mergetool.md

    3. `other`, a path with the contents of the file at the other branch's version (for nonlinear histories, there might be multiple other branches, this document here glosses over that)
-   4. `path, the path where the file is in the repository
+   4. `path`, the path where the file is in the repository

    The job of the script is to apply the mechanical change to the three files at 1, 2, 3 and then run